13 ways to save money on energy bills

 It can be tempting to just crank up the heating when it gets cold, but take a second to work out if you'd be more comfortable with an extra layer or two on.
 Walking around in a t-shirt and shorts mid-December?
 We can tell you now: you're doing it wrong.

 Even reducing your heating by as little as 1ºC can cut your annual bills by up to 10%.

 For those who really tend to feel the cold, we'd recommend investing in some seriously cosy slippers (we recommend some boot slippers, as these are extra warm), as this is where you feel heat loss most when you're relaxing.
 Oh, and grab yourself a hot water bottle too!
 Problem solved.

-Charge electric devices at the library for free
+Charge electrical devices at the library for free

-As handy as the library is for reading books and going on Facebook while you're 'studying', it's also a great place to use the free electricity!
+As handy as the library is for reading books and going on Facebook while you're trying to revise, it's also a great place to use some free electricity.

 Before you head home for the night, make sure you charge everything you own: your phone, your iPad, your laptop, your... well, you get the picture.

 It's also pretty good for your academic performance to be hanging around the library (provided you actually work while you're there), and there shouldn't be any arguments about having the heating on there, either!

 Always submit meter readings

 You'd never let the cashier at the supermarket guess how much your shopping is going to cost, so don't let the energy companies do the same for your bills.